Besufekad-HAZ/Vet_Clinic/README.md

 - **Do i need internet Access?**

-  - no, you don't the PostgreSQL database server can work offline.
+  - No, you don't the PostgreSQL database server can work offline.
+And If your server does not have internet access you can install PostgreSQL offline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>